York Mills Daily Updates

 New locations coming for photo radar

 You have until May to improve your driving on Blythwood Road, near Blyth Hill Road, and on Leslie Street, south of Lawrence Avenue East.
-That’s when the city’s automatic speed enforcement (ASE) devices will be moved to these locations to catch speeding drivers in Don Valley West ward.
+That’s when the city’s automated speed enforcement (ASE) devices will be moved to these locations to catch speeding drivers in Don Valley West ward.
 This will be the third locations for the ASEs.
 They are currently snapping pictures and issuing tickets from their sites on Thorncliffe Park Drive and Erskine Avenue.

 How safe do you feel?
 Tell the city